sdarwin/django_platform/README.md

 ## Purpose

-This is an application cookbook to create an instance of the UA Account Portal.
+This is a baseline cookbook that installs/Configures the platform and deploys a Django Application from a git repository

 ## Requirements